Sunrise LLC: History

 In 2015 Sunrise went on the stock exchange.
 The German telecommunication provider Freenet has been the main shareholder since 2016.

 In February 2019, Sunrise agreed on the acquisition of UPC Switzerland from Liberty Global for CHF6.3 billion, pending financing and approval of the Swiss trade commission.
 On 27 February 2019, Sunrise Communications announced the planned acquisition of UPC Switzerland from the British media group Liberty Global for CHF 6.3 billion (around EUR 5.5 billion).
 Shortly after the agreement was signed, the main shareholder Freenet demanded renegotiations.
 The takeover application was examined by the Competition Commission and approved unconditionally.
 In September 2019, the Competition Commission granted its approval.
 The next step was for Sunrise shareholders to agree to the required capital increase.
 When it became clear in October 2019 that the takeover deal would not receive a majority of shareholder votes, the extraordinary general meeting was cancelled and the contract with Liberty Global, the owner of UPC, was terminated.
 As of 12 November 2019 Sunrise canceled the share purchase agreement with Liberty Global.

 At the end of May 2020, it became known that Sunrise was able to achieve partial success in a far-reaching lawsuit against Swisscom regarding the allegation of abuse of its dominant position in the market for broadband Internet access (ADSL) in the years 2001 to 2007 and their resulting pricing policy.
 This allegation was confirmed by the Swiss Competition Commission in 2009 and Swisscom was subsequently fined around CHF 220 million.
 Swisscom lodged an appeal but the appeal court confirmed the judgement in a slightly milder form.
 Sunrise had demanded damages totalling CHF 350 million excluding interest.

 In August 2020, Liberty Global announced that it will be acquiring Sunrise for $7.4 billion.
 Liberty Global attempted to buy Sunrise multiple times before; This was completed in November 2020.

+In November 2024, Liberty Global announced the completion of the spin-off transaction of Sunrise.
+This transaction resulted in Sunrise becoming an independent public entity, operating autonomously in the Swiss telecommunications market.
+The move allowed Liberty Global shareholders to participate directly in Sunrise's future performance.
+In November 2024 it returned to the Swiss stock market, and was valued at $3.26 billion.
+It had previously been listed from 2015 to 2021.
+It listed on the SIX exchange in Zurich.